VirtualFlyBrain/VFB2/content/en/blog/releases/flylight/index.md

 ## FlyLight Data and Resources

-While FlyLight's data is intergrated & indexed on [VFB](https://v2.virtualflybrain.org/org.geppetto.frontend/geppetto?q=VFB_00101567,AllDatasets) and direct link out provided to the images on these sites they can be direclty searched:
+While FlyLight's data is intergrated & indexed on [VFB](https://v2.virtualflybrain.org/org.geppetto.frontend/geppetto?q=VFB_00101567,AllDatasets) and direct link out provided to the images on these sites they can be directly searched:

 [Browse the Generation 1 GAL4 expression patterns](https://flweb.janelia.org/)